eruido/eRuidoCloudTools/README.md

   Microsoft Azure copy utility to send your audios to your blob storage account

 FFMPEG Comand line executable
-  FFMPeg is an open source package wich will allow our scripts to compress .WAV files captured by dBAMonitor into a lighter format like ogg, acc, flac or mp3.
+  FFMPeg is an open source package wich will allow you to compress .WAV files captured by dBAMonitor into a lighter format like ogg, acc, flac or mp3.

+Backup and FTP, to
+Backup database and send to cloud server.